-In 2019, Hollywood saw a of women-identifying directors.
+In 2019, Hollywood saw a historic surge of women-identifying directors.
 The number of women-led theatrical releases in 2019 doubled from 2018, and of all films released by major studios last year, a record-breaking 15% were directed by women.

 In addition, a number of these films were both written and directed by women, a combination which is shockingly rare.
 Out of the top 100 grossing films of the last 5 years, only 5 percent were both written and directed by women.
 In 2019 alone, there were 10%.